 At Easter Seals Camp Woodeden, campers expand their leadership abilities through a myriad of creative arts programs and multi-sports activities.
-During the summer, the camp offers two 10-day individual camp sessions, two 10-day Leaders-in-Training sessions, one six-day Gear-up program, one 5-day Sports Camp, a 5 day Discovery Camp and one five day Family Camp.
+During the summer, the camp offers two 10-day individual camp sessions, two 10-day Leaders-in-Training sessions, one six-day and two ten-day Gear-up programs, one 5-day Sports Camp, a 5 day Discovery Camp and one five day Family Camp.

 The camp is run by a staff of 68, which includes a team of 4 registered nurses and 2 health care assistants.